 For under $100 dollars, you can’t really go wrong here.
 Especially since you’re getting an f1.7 which is still pretty good.

 Other Cheap Lenses

 Other cheap lenses that I like are the 7Artisans 35mm f1.2, and the 7Artisans 25mm f1.8, except the 25mm has a bad build.
 The 7Artisans 55mm f1.4 is ok but I really prefer the Rokinon 50mm f1.2 ( I know it’s more expensive).
-The 7Artisans 55mm f1.4 is probably a better option than the Kamlan 50mm f1.1.
-There is a new Mark II Kamlan I still need to try.
-Maybe the fixed some of the issues.
+The 7Artisans 55mm f1.4 is probably a better option than the original Kamlan but the Kamlan 50mm f1.1 II is great.

 Meike 35mm f1.7 Sample Images